TarVK/oxidd/README.md

 - [cargo](https://doc.rust-lang.org/cargo/getting-started/index.html) (a recent version, e.g. 1.81.0)
 - [cbindgen](https://github.com/mozilla/cbindgen)

-Besides this, you might need to create and activate a [virtual python environment](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/).
+Besides this, you might need to create and activate a [virtual Python environment](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/).

-Install the python bindings present in this fork on Windows with the command:
+Install the Python bindings present in this fork on Windows with the command:

 ```txt
 python -m pip install "oxidd @ git+https://git@github.com/TarVK/oxidd.git"
 ```

-On mac or Linux instead use:
+On Mac or Linux instead use:

 ```txt
 OXIDD_PYFFI_LINK_MODE=static python -m pip install "oxidd @ git+https://git@github.com/TarVK/oxidd.git"
 ```

-Of course if you have pip installed on its own, you might need to omit "python -m" from the command, or if python is called differently (e.g. "py" or "python3") you will need to use the name instead.
+Of course if you have pip installed on its own, you might need to omit "python -m" from the command, or if Python is called differently (e.g. "py" or "python3") you will need to use the name instead.

-AFter successful installation, Python bindings should be available.
-If the visualization tool is running, you should now be able to run the following script:
+After successful installation, Python bindings should be available.
+With the visualization tool is running, you should now be able to execute scripts with visualization calls:

 ```py
 import oxidd